jshtab/jshtab.github.io/content/guide/gvfs-autmount.md

 Check these common issues, in order of likelihood.
 If one step doesn't correct the problem, move on to the next.
 Remember to restart the GNOME session by logging in and out to test if it worked.

 1. Credentials must be in the keyring.
 Mount manually using the Files app.
 If it prompts you for a login, save the login.
+That should put it on the keyring.
 2. Open up a terminal and type *whatis gio*.
 If it's 'nothing appropriate' *glib2* is missing.
 See the [requirements](#requirements).
 3. Check the URL of the server.
 Running *gio mount $SHARE_URL_HERE* should mount the share if it's valid.
 4. Not all systems use the default autostart directory.
 Running *systemd-path user-configuration* or *echo $XDG_CONFIG_HOME* should print where the XDG configuration folder is.
 If it does, create the 'autostart' folder there and move the desktop file.
 If it doesn't, your system might not support XDG Autostart.
 See [this ArchWiki article][xdg-archwiki] for more.